eMOElein/DynamicMusic/README.md

     },
     -- This is a bit misleading at the moment since region id's are expected here instead of region names.
     -- The soundbank is only allowed to play it the current cell's region id matches one of the region Id's listed in this filter.
-    -- It this filter is not provided it will be ignored. regionNames = {
+    -- If this filter is not provided it will be ignored. regionNames = {
         'armun ashlands region',
         'ashlands region'